 For example, sexual harassment is a common type of hostile work environment claim.
 Basically, an employee alleges that her supervisors have made her work environment hostile by sexual comments, innuendo, propositions, or even grabbing and assault.
-Race, age, disability, and sexual orientation discrimination can all form the basis for a hostile work environment claim, but employment lawyers must have the ability to prove that the harassment at work was on account of the employees, race, gender, sex, age, disability, or sexual orientation.
+Race, age, disability, and sexual orientation discrimination can all form the basis for a hostile work environment claim, but Minnesota employment lawyers must have the ability to prove that the harassment at work was on account of the employee’s, race, gender, sex, age, disability, or sexual orientation.
 For better or worse, there is no law mandating kindness by employers to employees or among peers.
-Hostile work environment claims must be based on some form of unlawful discrimination.
+Hostile work environment claims in Minnesota must be based on some form of unlawful discrimination.

 Both Minnesota and the United States mandate that employers pay employees minimum wage and pay time and a half for overtime work.
 Minnesota also prohibits unlawful deductions from employees’ paychecks by employers.
-The Fair Labor Standards Act and Minnesota Fair Labor Standards Act prohibit retaliation by employers against employees for making reports of unlawful wage and hour practices, such as failing to properly pay minimum wage or time and a half for overtime.
+The Fair Labor Standards Act and Minnesota Fair Labor Standards Act prohibit retaliation by employers against Minnesota employees for making reports of unlawful wage and hour practices, such as failing to properly pay minimum wage or time and a half for overtime.

 Minnesota and federal plaintiff employment lawyers frequently bring these claims – for minimum wage, overtime, or unlawful deductions – as collective actions or class actions on behalf of all employees affected by the wrongful conduct.
 Oftentimes, employers short many employees on their paychecks, require off the clock work from many employees, or don’t properly pay overtime or minimum wage to entire groups of employees.
-Employment lawyers who represent employees then can bring claims on behalf of the entire group of employees to get compensation for all.
+Minnesota employment lawyers who represent employees can bring claims on behalf of the entire group of employees to get compensation for all.

 Very rarely will an employer admit that it terminated an employee for an illegal, discriminatory reason.
-Usually, even if the employer actually discriminated on the basis of age, race, disability, gender, or sexual orientation, the employer will make up and offer a different, non-discriminatory reason for termination.
+Usually, even if the employer actually discriminated you on the basis of age, race, disability, gender, or sexual orientation, the employer will make up and offer a different, non-discriminatory reason for termination.
 For example, the employer might claim that it terminated the employee based on poor performance.
-In order to prevail on a wrongful termination or discrimination claim, you must prove that the reason offered by the employer is a pretextual reason that is just being said so that the employer can avoid having to say the actual, illegal reason for termination.
+In order to win on a wrongful termination or discrimination claim, you must prove that the reason offered by the employer is a pretextual reason that is just being said so that the employer can avoid having to say the actual, illegal reason for termination.

 Second, we can prove that the reason given by the employer isn’t the real reason for termination because it wasn’t equally applied to similarly situated employees.
 So, if the employer claims that it terminated someone for poor performance, but the employee’s peers actually had equal or worse performance reviews than the terminated employee – or documented performance problems that that employee didn’t have – than we’ve created a fact issue regarding whether the employer’s stated reason for termination is the actual reason, or just a pretextual reason designed to mask unlawful discrimination.

-We prove these claims by basically documenting the maltreatment that employees have received.
+We prove these claims by documenting the maltreatment that employees have received.
 A couple things are very important here.
 First, we need to show that the hostile work environment was on account of your age, race, sex, disability, or sexual orientation.
 So employees can testify or offer other evidence about comments, drawings, emails, or other events that demonstrate that the maltreatment was motivated by discrimination.

 Second, the employee needs to show that he or she took steps to notify management of the problem, but management took no action.
 For example, if an employee believes that her coworkers are sexually harassing her by making sexual comments or grabbing her or whatever, she needs to notify a supervisor as soon as possible.
-The employer is not liable for the acts of rank and file employees.
+The employer is not automatically liable for the acts of rank and file employees.
 So just because her coworkers are sexually harassing her, the employer is not automatically liable.
 The employer is liable, though, if it knows about the sexual harassment and doesn’t take corrective action to protect the employee.
 So if the employee notified a supervisor about the sexual harassment, and the supervisor did nothing, and the harassment continued, then the employee has a strong case for hostile work environment sexual harassment against the employer.